Intervention/docs/image/v3/modifying-images/custom-modifiers.md

 ---
 title: "Custom Modifiers"
 subtitle: "Group Image Modifications in Classes"
-lead: "Streamline image transformations architecture with custom modifiers in Intervention Image.
-Learn to group and reuse complex modifications using custom classes that implement the ModifierInterface."
+lead: "Create custom image modifiers in Intervention Image.
+Group and reuse complex transformations with classes implementing the ModifierInterface in PHP."
 sort: 6
 ---